bec-n/python_challenge/README.md

 Module 3 Python Challenge

-Pybank
+Pybank and Pypoll
-Used training resources and activity solutions for importing csv modules, csv path file, opening the csv file and specifying the delimiter, and skipping the csv headers
+Used training resources and activity solutions for importing csv modules, csv path file, opening the csv file and specifying the delimiter, skipping the csv headers, printing results in text and using write mode

 Using += to increment rows in a csv:
 Ask BCS